resilient-tech/india-compliance-docs/pages/blog/posts/post5.md

 Link the receipt with the **Stock Entries** and the **Subcontracting Returns** in **Doc References** to maintain clear documentation of the transactions associated with the receipt.
-This ensures that all relevant movements of goods are tracked accurately within the system.
+This ensures that all relevant information required for ITC-04 Reporting is accurately recorded and tracked.

 Refer
 [here](https://docs.indiacompliance.app/docs/ewaybill-and-einvoice/gst_settings#e-waybill-settings)